Bacterial cold water disease

 Bacterial cold water disease (BCWD) is a bacterial disease of freshwater fish, specifically salmonid fish.
 It is caused by the bacterium Flavobacterium psychrophilum (previously classified in the genus Cytophaga), a psychrophilic, gram-negative rod-shaped bacterium of the family Flavobacteriaceae.
 This bacterium is found in fresh waters with the optimal growth temperature below 13 °C, and it can be seen in any area with water temperatures consistently below 15 °C. Salmon are the most commonly affected species.
 This disease is not zoonotic.

 Asymptomatic carrier fish and contaminated water provide reservoirs for disease.
-Transmission is mainly via horizontal gene transfer, but vertical transmission can also occur.
+Transmission is mainly via horizontal transmission, but vertical transmission can also occur.

 BCWD may be referred to by a number of other names including cold water disease, peduncle disease, fit rot, tail rot and rainbow trout fry mortality syndrome.